ts-stack/markdown/README.md

  *
  * @param src String of markdown source to be compiled.
  *
  * @param options Hash of options.
-Can also be
+They replace, but do not merge with the default options.
+ * If you want the merging, you can to do this via `Marked.setOptions()`.
+ *
- * set using the `Marked.setOptions` method as seen above.
+ * Can also be set using the `Marked.setOptions` method as seen above.
  */
 static parse(src: string, options?: MarkedOptions): string;